bntzio/bntz.io/content/projects/phoenix/phoenix.md

 ---
-name: Phoenix
+title: Phoenix
 description: Send a last message to the people you love when you die
-title: Phoenix
+heroColor: "#524b9a"
+titleColor: "#ffffff"
+website: null
+github: null
 slug: phoenix
 ---